 Print the payment QR code along with your tax return and other documents, and pay at a convenience store |

-If the deadline for filing your tax return is approaching, we recommend using "electronic payment" or "credit card payment," which allow for same-day payment online.
-Since some credit cards may allow you to set up installment payments, please check the terms and conditions of your card issuer.
+If the deadline for filing your tax return is approaching, we recommend using "electronic payment" or "credit card payment," which allow you to pay online on the same day.
+Since some credit cards may allow you to pay in installments, please check the terms and conditions of your card issuer.

 If you are using e-Tax, a "Request for Deferred Payment" button will appear on the "Tax Calculation Results" screen.
 Please enter the "Amount Requested for Deferred Payment" and the "Amount to Be Paid by the Filing Deadline."

 Please pay your income tax promptly after filing your tax return.
-However, if your return contains omissions or errors, the process of correcting them will be more time-consuming and labor-intensive, and you may be subject to penalties.
-Please review Exness’s guidelines on tax filing in advance before proceeding with your tax return.
+However, if your return contains omissions or errors, the correction process will be more time-consuming and labor-intensive, and you may be subject to penalties.
+Please review Exness’s guidelines for filing tax returns in advance before proceeding with your filing.

-Swap points generated from trading with Exness are subject to taxation and must be reported on your tax return.
-However, since Exness swap points are offset against the profit or loss on your positions and are included in the "Closed Trade P/L" (MT4) or "Total P/L" (MT5) sections of your annual trading report, there is no need to report them separately as profit or loss.Please note that open positions are not subject to tax filing, so swap points on unrealized gains or losses are also not subject to reporting.
+Swap points generated from trading on Exness are subject to taxation and must be reported on your tax return.
+However, since Exness swap points are offset against the profit or loss on your positions and are included in the "Closed Trade P/L" (MT4) or "Total P/L" (MT5) sections of your annual trading report, you do not need to report them separately as profit or loss.Please note that open positions are not subject to tax reporting; therefore, swap points on unrealized gains or losses are also not subject to reporting.

 With Exness’s Low Spread and Zero accounts, a transaction fee is charged for each trade.
 While these transaction fees are expenses that can be recorded as necessary costs for FX trading, Exness deducts them from your account balance and reflects them in your annual profit and loss statement; therefore, there is no need to record them separately as expenses.Please note that Exness charges a maximum trading fee of $3.50 per lot (one-way) for Low Spread accounts and a minimum of $0.20 per lot (one-way) for Zero accounts.
 You can view the trading fee amounts in your account currency under "Closed Trade P/L" or "Total P/L" in your trading history or annual trading report.

 Cashback received from Exness is subject to taxation.
-Exness does not run regular cashback campaigns; instead, we focus on providing a high-performance trading environment featuring ultra-tight spreads, industry-leading leverage of up to 2,000:1 (*), and an excellent order execution system.However, we offer the "Exness Premier Program" for high-volume traders and run special promotions offering cashback and luxury prizes to Premier members.
+Exness does not run regular cashback campaigns; instead, we focus on providing a high-performance trading environment featuring ultra-low spreads, industry-leading leverage of up to 2,000:1 (*), and an excellent order execution system.However, we do offer the “Exness Premier Program” for high-volume traders, and we run special promotions offering cashback and luxury prizes to Premier members.
 Please be sure to file your tax return when you receive cashback from Exness.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Please note that annual gains and losses from copy trading via "social trading," as well as any associated fees, are subject to tax filing.
-Annual gains and losses from copy trading on Exness’s social trading platform must be reported on your tax return as miscellaneous income subject to comprehensive taxation, just like regular FX trading.Additionally, if you pay a fee to a strategy provider for copy trading, this fee qualifies as a necessary business expense.
+Please note that annual gains and losses from copy trading via “social trading,” as well as any associated fees, are subject to tax filing.
+Annual gains and losses from copy trading on Exness’s social trading platform must be reported on your tax return as miscellaneous income subject to comprehensive taxation, just like regular FX trading.Additionally, if you paid a fee to a strategy provider for copy trading, this fee qualifies as a necessary business expense.
 However, since this fee is offset against the profits from your social trading positions, there is no need to record it separately as an expense.
-If you stop copying a strategy before the trading period ends and a profit is realized, the fee will be deducted from your investment account, so please check your social trading account history.
+If you stop copying a strategy before the end of the trading period and a profit is realized, the fee will be deducted from your investment account, so please check the transaction history of your social trading account.

 Exness Social Trading is a service that allows you to copy the trades of experienced traders.
 Simply deposit funds into a dedicated Social Trading account and select the trading strategy you wish to copy to replicate the trades of a trader known as a "Strategy Provider."
 You can choose the strategy that best suits your preferences based on factors such as risk, return, the number of investors copying the strategy, and fees, and you can change your strategy at any time.Please note that Exness Social Trading is conducted via a dedicated app.
 When preparing your tax return, please log in to the app and check your "History."
 Please be aware that you cannot view your copy trading balance or transaction history in the Exness Personal Area or on MT4/MT5.